whage/whage.github.io/_posts/2026-01-08-improved-references-in-academic-literature.md

 ---

 To make the long and dry pages of scientific literature easier to swallow I suggest replacing "et al." with "atl." in references.

-"And the lads".
+That's short for "And the lads".

 Example